-Description of new course (catalog copy): include an attachment if additional space is needed
+Description of new course (catalog copy): include an attachment if additional space is needed atta ched files can be seen and managed in Acrobat Pro by clicking o

 Fully Online Courses\\

 All online courses, and /or distance learning offerings must meet State Compliance regulations as defined by specific state legislation.
 TCU Distance Learning is any for-credit instruction provided to a TCU student outside the State of Texas.
 This includes internships, clinical, video conferencing, online, or any other delivery format that crosses state lines.
 Contact the Koehler Center for Teaching Excellence for guidelines.
 Include a letter of support from the Koehler Center with this proposal.